Short Summary of

 The general view in Sweden is that it is not enough to make slight

 changes in the directive.
-The whole directive should be rewritten with
+The whole directive should be rewritten.
+Instead

 Examples of items in such a list might be: